Custom Staircases by Raw Creative

 WHAT MATERIALS AND FINISHES DO YOU WORK WITH?

 We work with steel, wood, concrete, glass, and mixed-material stair assemblies.
-Common finishes include painted steel, blackened steel, patina, powder coating, and sealed wood or concrete.
-Material and finish direction is typically defined early to align with both design intent and constructability.
+Common finishes include hand-blackened steel, custom patinas, powder coating, custom wood finishes, and specialty GFRC (glass fiber–reinforced concrete).

 Do you fabricate and install staircases?